Business in Boulder

 A culture of innovation and entrepreneurial support helps businesses thrive here.
 Boulder is home to a world-class research university, more than a dozen federal research labs and growing companies in a diverse mix of industries.

 The city’s Economic Vitality Program provides information and assistance to businesses in Boulder, including connections to useful resources.
-Economic Vitality is a division of the city's Department of Community Vitality.
-In addition to economic vitality, the department provides parking and access services and manages the Downtown, University Hill and Boulder Junction commercial districts.
+Economic Vitality is a division of the Community Vitality department which also provides parking and access services and manages the Downtown, University Hill and Boulder Junction commercial districts.

 Any business entity, organization or person engaged in business within city limits must have a City of Boulder business license.
 Other licenses may also be required.
 The city’s Tax and Licensing Division manages business licensing and sales, use and other taxes.
 Building permits are issued through Planning & Development Services.

 Reducing waste, conserving water and making your business more energy efficient is good for the environment and for business.
-The city and its partners offer Commercial Water and Energy Conservation, , Water and Wastewater Permitting, and Zero Waste resources.
+The city's Climate and Sustainability Division and its partners offer Commercial Water and Energy Conservation, Water and Wastewater Permitting, and Zero Waste resources.

 Boulder is frequently recognized for its quality of life and business climate.
-Recent accolades include #1 Best Community for Physical Well-Being, #1 Most Active City in the U.S. and #4 Best City to Launch a Startup in 2016.
+Recent accolades include #1 Best City for Small Business Owners, #1 Best Community for Physical Well-Being, #1 Most Active City in the U.S. and #4 Best City to Launch a Startup in 2016.
 View more community honors

 Updates on City Projects and Initiatives